 Applying this boundary value to datasets in the non-dyslexic group generated a Test subgroup of n=17 quasi-dyslexic students - that is, individuals with no previously reported dyslexia but who appeared to be presenting similar levels of dyslexia-ness to students the dyslexic group.
 Although the size of this sample is small, this was expected, and considered large enough for some meaningful results to be derived later, although generalizability would be correspondingly tentative.
 Applying the same Dx filter value to datasets in the dyslexic group would establish the Control subgroup of students presenting similarly high levels of dyslexia-ness.
 In the event, approximately two-thirds of students with declared dyslexia returned a Dx value > 600.

 However, in order for the academic confidence of the Test and Control subgroups to be justifiably compared later (through ABC Scale outcomes), it was important to establish that the defining, Dx parameters for each of these two subgroups were similar, that is, statistically not significantly different from each other.
-At the Dx = 600 filter boundary level, the mean Dx for the Test and Control subgroups were Dx = 690, 723 respectively.
-Conducting a one-tail t-test determined a significant difference between these means although the outcome was marginal (t(164) = 1.69; p = 0.048).
-Following several further iterations of this process based on selecting different boundary Dx values close to Dx = 600 so that datasets were included or omitted into the respective subgroups, an outcome that was considered satisfactory was established at Dx = 592.5.
-This was based on the t-test outcome of t(164) = 1.64, p = 0.053, which although equally marginal, did indicate no significant difference between the sample means of the Test and Control subgroups, which emerged as Dx = 685, 716, respectively.
-This suggested that this adjustment of the boundary Dx criteria was unlikely to have a substantial impact on the composition of datasets in these subgroups.
-Indeed, this adjustment increased the sample sizes of the Test subgroup from n=17 to n=18, and of the Control subgroup from n = 45 to n = 47 indicating only 3 additional datasets were now included as a consequence of this slightly lower boundary value.
+At the Dx = 600 filter boundary level, the mean Dx for the Test and Control subgroups were Dx = 690, 725 respectively.
+Conducting a one-tail t-test determined a non-significant difference between these means although the outcome was marginal (t(26) = 1.67; p = 0.053).
+Following several further iterations of this process based on selecting different boundary Dx values close to Dx = 600 (so that datasets were included or omitted into the respective subgroups accordingly), an outcome that was considered satisfactory was established at Dx = 592.5.
+This emerged from a t-test outcome of t(29) = 1.52, p = 0.070, being a less marginal result, hence providing more confidence that the sample means of the Test and Control subgroups (Dx = 685, 716, respectively) are not significantly different.
+These outcomes suggested that this adjustment of the boundary Dx criteria was unlikely to have a substantial impact on the composition of datasets in these subgroups.
+Indeed, the sample size of the Test subgroup increased from n=17 to n=18, and of the Control subgroup from n = 45 to n = 47 indicating only 3 additional datasets were now included as a consequence of this slightly lower boundary value.
 Hence the the filter boundary value of Dx = 592.5 was adopted.

 2. Dx boundary value for the Base subgroup